rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 ### [Arcana]

+{{ image_figure(
-![two synchronized views on tanks players-controlled tanks shooting each other ](arcana-tanks-multiplayer.gif)
+    alt="two synchronized views on tanks players-controlled tanks shooting each other "
+    src="arcana-tanks-multiplayer.gif"
-_Two clients connected to the same server_
+    caption="Two clients connected to the same server") }}

 [Arcana] is ECS based game engine focused on simplicity and performance.